 Steven L. Spinner, who joined the Board in July 2011, is the President and Chief Executive Officer and a director of United Natural Foods, Inc. ("UNFI").
-In 2014, UNFI made ordinary course of business payments to ABF Freight, the largest subsidiary of the Company, in the amount of \$1,264,871 for freight services.
+In 2015, UNFI made ordinary course of business payments to ArcBest carrier subsidiaries in the amount of \$938,682 for freight services.